1. Home

 UNIVERSITY 101

-Learning how to navigate university can be..overwhelming.
-To help you navigate this feeling, we’ve created a ‘How-To Guide’ on being a MacEwan University Student.
+Navigating university can be overwhelming, that’s why we’ve created a ‘How-To Guide’ on being a MacEwan University Student.

 Q: Who can access the Advocacy Centre?